Karol-hub/School-Notes-A-level/School/Computer Science/Course Work/Reports/Report.md

 # **Suitable Stakeholder**

-Client who will give feedback on the game name, age, how they will give feedback why you have chosen then target audience (2 people)

 My game would be suited for people who have more experience with games it will be suitable for any age over the age of twelve (might be a too violent for children under the age of twelve).

  Therefore, Ethan Armstrong would be a suitable stakeholder.
 He is 16 years of age therefore he fits the target demographic.
 He will give feedback through playtesting and according to the feedback I will be able to adjust the difficulty and balance the aspects of the game to fit the genre and style I am going for.
 The feedback given to me by him will allow me to adjust the game to make it more enjoyable.